MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/add-single-sites-to-enterprise-mode-site-list-using-the-version-2-enterprise-mode-tool.md

 ms.mktglfcycl: deploy
 ms.sitesec: library
 ms.pagetype: appcompat
-title: Add sites to the Enterprise Mode site list using the Windows 10 Enterprise Mode Site List Manager tool (Internet Explorer 11 for IT Pros)
+title: Add sites to the Enterprise Mode site list using the Enterprise Mode Site List Manager (schema v.2) tool (Internet Explorer 11 for IT Pros)
 ---

-# Add single sites to the Enterprise Mode site list using the Windows 10 Enterprise Mode Site List Manager tool
+# Add single sites to the Enterprise Mode site list using the Enterprise Mode Site List Manager (schema v.2) tool

 **Applies to:**